islemchaari/classification-of-Fundus-Images/README.md

 ### Main Objectives
 - Segment the optic disc and cup using HQ-SAM fine-tuned for medical imaging.
-- Extract clinically relevant biomarkers (e.g., cup-to-disc ratio, rim thickness).
+- Extract clinically relevant biomarkers.
-- Improve disease prediction using a multimodal ResNet50 classifier.
+- Improve disease prediction using a ResNet50 classifier.

 ## 2. Repository Structure

-notebooks/ # Jupyter notebooks for preprocessing, training, evaluation segmentation/ # HQ-SAM fine-tuning and segmentation scripts classification/ # ResNet50 classifier with biomarker integration preprocessing/ # Image normalization and augmentation tools utils/ # Custom metrics and visualization tools figures/ # Graphs and plots for documentation README.tex # LaTeX version of this documentation
+Jupyter notebooks for preprocessing, training, evaluation segmentation/ # HQ-SAM fine-tuning and segmentation scripts classification/ # ResNet50 classifier with biomarker integration preprocessing/ # Image normalization and augmentation tools README.tex # LaTeX version of this documentation